 Step 8: If, after full approval, there is not an available dog or puppy that is an ideal fit or it is not an ideal time for you to adopt, we will add you to our Pre-Approved Adopter List.

 Q: How long does the adoption process take?

 We are a fully volunteer-run organization.
-Please be patient - if you do not have an immediate response.
+If you do not receive an immediate response, please be patient.
 Every member of our team has many other work and family obligations.
 We try to be as efficient and responsive as possible.
 Each adoption application takes time to fully screen and we typically receive over 100 applications a month.
 Please understand that our primary obligation is to the dogs entrusted to our care.

 Q: Why is the adoption process so detailed?

 While we realize that our screening process may seem extensive and may occasionally (and unfortunately) eliminate some good homes, it is a process that has been developed through years of experience and we stand firmly behind it.
 Our goal is place Bluetails Pet Rescue dogs into their forever homes and we take it very seriously.
 We want to do everything we can to ensure the dog and adopters are a good fit.
 Having to return a dog to the rescue is traumatic for a dog and typically the adopters as well.
 This is why Bluetails Pet Rescue does its due diligence during the application process.

 Our standard adoption process and requirements have been established to ensure we place our rescue dogs into stable, loving and lifelong homes.
 In an effort to support and aid our applicants who don’t quite meet our standard adoption requirements, we have created our MENTORSHIP ADOPTION PROGRAM (MAP).
 The goal is to MAP out the best path to help applicants build experience owning a pet and establish routine and consistent vet history, through guidance, time, resources and training.
 Please refer to our MAP page for a full description of program.

 Q: What are the adoption fees?